Consistent subsectors of maximal supergravity and wrapped M5-branes

 The exceptional generalised geometry proof \cite{Cassani:2019vcl} of the conjecture of \cite{Gauntlett:2007ma} establishes that a $G_S$-invariant truncated dimensional reduction will be consistent if the retained intrinsic torsion is a singlet.
-This statement is the exceptional generalised geometry equivalent to our consistency constraint C1 in (\ref{eq:TruncCondXLin}).
-Incidentally, our constraint C2 appears to have been largely overlooked, with some exceptions like \cite{Blair:2024ofc}.
-In any case, read as an existence proof, the statement of \cite{Cassani:2019vcl} should imply within our strictly four-dimensional context that a set of frames preferred by the truncation should always exist and that, moreover, $G_S$ should determine it.
+Read as an existence proof, the statement of \cite{Cassani:2019vcl} should imply within our strictly four-dimensional context that a set of frames preferred by the truncation should always exist and that, moreover, $G_S$ should determine it.
 In the subtruncations of the specific $\cN=8$ supergravity that we have discussed in the text, we have indeed been able to find such preferred frames.
 However, we have used external information, in principle unrelated to $G_S$, to perform the necessary duality transformations, (\ref{eq:SugraSectorSLAG}), (\ref{eq:TransMatA3C}) from the original, defining $\cN=8$ frame.
 Perhaps these transformations should be looked at more closely to find a relation with $G_S$ more compelling than just the observation that the involved E$_{7(7)}$ elements are not $G_S$-invariant.